lambdaclass/concrete/ROADMAP.md

    composition, bounded quantified specs, ghost, stale, missing, partial, and repair cases.
 The gate must typecheck generated stubs, reject any `proof-registry.json`, and verify that failing Lean proofs map back to stable obligation ids.
-It must also exercise Phase 8.5 proof-query memory/disk hits, stale dependency invalidation, proof-tool/policy drift, corrupt-entry recovery, and cache-off/on/verify equivalence without treating a hit as proof evidence.
+If Phase 8.5 completed, it must also exercise proof-query memory/disk hits, stale dependency invalidation, proof-tool/policy drift, corrupt-entry recovery, and cache-off/on/verify equivalence without treating a hit as proof evidence.
+If Phase 8.5 was rejected/deferred, the validation artifact runs eagerly and does not create a private proof cache.

 ## Phase 10: Audit Commands And Review Artifacts